nimanamjouyan/python-aws-mockup/README.md

 # python-aws-mockup
-Using Fastapi, pydantic and boto3 to make a quick automated way to launch ec2 instances.
+A dockerised Fastapi, pydantic and boto3 automated and quick solution to launch ec2 instances.